-3 If necessary, select ••• to change your goal during your race.
+3 If necessary, use the arrows to change your goal during your race.

 You can race against the segment leader, your past performance, or other riders (if applicable).
 The goal automatically adjusts based on your current performance.

 A message appears when the segment is complete.